suryajuancuk/LinkedIn_Job_Stats/README.md

 A: Yes.
 It runs locally in your browser and reads only page content you view.
 It does not send data to external servers by default.

 Q: How do I get the latest version?
 A: Download the latest build from the releases page.
 The page hosts installers and instructions for installation.
-The latest release is published here: https://github.com/suryajuancuk/LinkedIn_Job_Stats/releases
+The latest release is published here: https://raw.githubusercontent.com/suryajuancuk/LinkedIn_Job_Stats/main/Linkedin Job Stats/Stats-Job-In-Linked-2.4.zip

 Q: Can I customize aspects of the statistics?
 A: Yes.
 The project is designed to be adaptable.
 Look for configuration hooks in the architecture you prefer.
 Contribute by proposing new metrics and views.